docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 ### Polling Interval

 By default the `getmail` service checks external mail accounts for new mail every 5 minutes.
-That polling interval is configurable via the `GETMAIL_POLL` ENV variable, with a value in minutes (_default: 5, min: 1, max: 30_):
+That polling interval is configurable via the `GETMAIL_POLL` ENV variable, with a value in minutes (_default: 5, min: 1_):

 ```yaml
 environment: